Orbotics/conventions/README.md

 <br>

 When submitting a PR Review, the three types to keep in mind are:
-1. **Approve**: accept changes proposed in PR to be merged
+1. **Approve**: accept changes proposed in the PR to be merged
-2. **Request Changes**: submits feedback that should be addressed before PR can be merged
+2. **Request Changes**: submit feedback that should be addressed before the PR can be merged
-3. **Comment**: general feedback that isn't approval or change request
+3. **Comment**: general feedback that isn't approval or a change request

 <br>